Conservation Management Program

 Conservation assets listed in the BCIS are: least protected ecosystems (threatened ecological communities, threatened species, over-cleared vegetation types, Saving our Species sites, wetlands, littoral rainforests, koala habitat, old-growth forests, rainforest, and high conservation value grassland); under-protected NSW Landscapes; core areas; biodiversity corridors, including Travelling Stock Reserves; and climate refugia.

-- Fixed Price offers: The BCT offers a fixed price per hectare per annum in priority investment areas, targeting areas within least protected subregions that contain threatened ecological communities, habitat for threatened species or important wetlands.
+- Fixed Price Offers: The BCT offers a fixed price per hectare per annum in priority investment areas, targeting areas within least protected subregions that contain threatened ecological communities, habitat for threatened species or important wetlands.
 This is the BCT’s core mechanism for encouraging landholders to consider participating in private land conservation.
 Landholders can express interest at any time to enter a funded, in-perpetuity Conservation Agreement.
-BCT assesses EOIs on a value for money basis in two batches each year.
+The BCT assesses EOIs on a value for money basis in two batches each year subject to investment allocation.
 Landholders can also apply for an essential infrastructure grant to assist with establishing a conservation area.
 Find out more about the BCT's Fixed Price Offers.

 - Conservation Tenders: The BCT uses Conservation Tenders to target conservation priorities in the Biodiversity Conservation Investment Strategy.
 Each year, the BCT may call for landholders—in priority 1 to 3 investment areas or in other locations containing conservation assets—to express interest in participating in a Conservation Tender.
 Landholders can offer to enter an in-perpetuity or term (minimum 15 years) agreement.
 Find out more about the BCT's Conservation Tenders.|